Struct diesel::query_builder::UpdateStatement [−][src]

 V: AsChangeset<Target = T>,

-UpdateStatement<T, U, V::Changeset>: AsQuery,
+UpdateStatement<T, U, V::Changeset>: AsQuery, Provides the SET clause of the UPDATE statement.

-for usage examples, or the update
+See update for usage examples, or the update

 guide for a more exhaustive